 Which Factors Affect the EUR/USD Pair?

-The main factor which has an influence upon the direction of the EURUSD pairing is the two economies’ relative strengths.
-When the United States’ economy is growing more quickly, the USD will strength against the EUR, whereas if the European Union’s economy is growing more rapidly, the Euro will be stronger against the US Dollar.
+The main factor that has an influence upon the direction of the EUR/USD pairing is the relative strengths of the two economies.
+When the United States’ economy is growing more quickly, the USD will strengthen against the EUR, whereas if the European Union’s economy is growing more rapidly, the Euro will be stronger against the US Dollar.
 The level of interest rates is a major indicator of the relationship between the two economies’ strengths.
-If the interest rate in the United States is higher than the interest rates of major European economies, usually the US Dollar will grow stronger.
-However if interest rates in the Eurozone are higher, usually the Dollar will weaken.
+If the interest rate in the United States is higher than the interest rates of major European economies, the US Dollar will usually grow stronger.
+However if interest rates in the Eurozone are higher, the Dollar will usually weaken.

 Another primary factor with a major influence upon the EUR/USD relationship is political instability within the EU itself.
-In comparison to most of the major currencies in the world, the Euro is a fairy new currency having only appeared on the scene as recently as 1999.
-This results in some differences arising between the governments of various Eurozone countries in opinion and monetary policy and when the differences seem to be a potential threat to Eurozone future stability it is almost certain that the US Dollar will be stronger than the Euro.
-This means that when an investor wishes to trade the EUR USD pair, they should pay close attention to any political news from European countries that may indicate any instability in the EU economy.
+In comparison to most of the major currencies in the world, the Euro is a fairy new currency, having only appeared on the scene as recently as 1999.
+This results in some differences arising between the governments of various Eurozone countries in opinion and monetary policy, and when the differences seem to be a potential threat to the Eurozone’s future stability it is almost certain that the US Dollar will be stronger than the Euro.
+This means that when an investor wishes to trade the EUR/USD pair, they should pay close attention to any political news from European countries that may indicate any instability in the EU economy.

 What are the Advantages of Trading the USD/EUR Pair?